timofeysie/curator/README.md

 Lines        : 70.3% ( 71/101 )
 ```

-The reason the parse funtions were not testing is because they require a response object to be converted into JSON.
+The reason the parse funtions are not being tested is because they require a response object to be converted into JSON.
+The content however is actually html.
+We need to know the roles of some of the content, as well as other formatting hints to parse.

 I'm looking at Sinon now as a way to mock the response object and attach the content to it to test the rest of the parse function.
 The result is first converted to JSON, and the content is help in a _body parameter, which has the root property of 'parse'.